IDAES/idaes-pse/docs/property_models/water.rst

 Since all properties except the state variables are Pyomo Expressions in the water properties module, after solving the problem any property can be calculated in any state block after the problem is solved.
-To get the viscosity of the water at the heater outlet, for example the line below could be added.
+To get the viscosity of the water at the heater outlet, for example, the line below could be added.

 .. testsetup::